Helsinki-NLP/Opus-MT/README.md

 ## Public MT models

-We store public models at https://github.com/Helsinki-NLP/Opus-MT/tree/master/train/models They should be all compatible with the OPUS-MT services and you can install them by specifying the language pair.
+We store public models at https://github.com/Helsinki-NLP/Opus-MT-train/tree/master/train/models They should be all compatible with the OPUS-MT services and you can install them by specifying the language pair.
 The installation script takes the latest model in that directory.
 For additional customisation you need to adjust the installation procedures (in the Makefile or elsewhere).

 There are also development versions of models, which are often a bit more experimental and of low quality.
-But there are additional language pairs and they can be downloaded from https://github.com/Helsinki-NLP/Opus-MT/tree/master/train/work-spm/models
+But there are additional language pairs and they can be downloaded from https://github.com/Helsinki-NLP/Opus-MT-train/tree/master/train/work-spm/models

 ## Train MT models

-There is a Makefile for training new models from OPUS data in `Opus-MT/train` but this is heavily customized for the work environment at CSC and the University of Helsinki projects.
+There is a Makefile for training new models from OPUS data in the [Opus-MT-train](https://github.com/Helsinki-NLP/Opus-MT-train) repository but this is heavily customized for the work environment at CSC and the University of Helsinki projects.
 This will (hopefully) be more generic in the future to be able to run in different environments and setups as well.